turingschool/curriculum/source/projects/battleship.markdown

 * If the hit did not sink the ship, tell them that they hit an enemy ship
 * If the hit sunk the ship, tell them they sunk it and the size of the ship.
-* If the hit sunk the ship and it was the last enemy ship, then enter the End Game sequence
+* If the hit sunk the ship and it was the last enemy ship, then enter the

 #### End Game Sequence

 When either the player or computer wins the game...

-* Output a sorry/congratulations message
+* Output a sorry or congratulations message
 * Output how many shots it took the winner to sink the opponent's ships
 * Output the total time that the game took to play